 1. Let’s say that you want to type an email address and prefill the form fields with some information found in one of your Lead records, where that email address exists.

-The first step is to set up a lookup.
+The first step is to set up a lookup in the form builder.
 Here you have to take into account the fields based on which the search will be made (in this case the email is the filter) and the information you want to be returned.

 The second step is to define the prefill.
 Follow the steps below to see how is this done.